Applications for September 2021 admission cycle are now open.

 - Applicants external to McMaster University will apply for admission to the university using the on-line application through the Ontario Universities Application Center (OUAC) prior to the February 1 deadline.

-- After completing your OUAC application, you will also be required to complete and submit the BDC application form through LimeSurvey by the February 1 deadline.
+- After completing your OUAC application, you will also be required to complete and submit the BDC application form (available Fall 2020) through LimeSurvey by the February 1 deadline.
 External applicants will also be required to upload a copy of their unofficial transcript.

 - An official interim transcript must be mailed directly from your current university to McMaster prior to the deadline and must show the results for all courses completed at the time of submission, including those completed during the fall term of the current academic year.